 In regards to backcountry campsites, these are available on an advance reservation system as well that also involves a drawing/lottery.
 Permits for a backcountry site must be applied for several months in advance.
 You'll be provided an opportunity to list alternate choices.
 It can be difficult to obtain your first choice for the date you desire.
 There is only one camp location in the Loch/Andrews Tarn area called "The Andrews Creek" at 10,560 ft.
 It is about 3.6 miles in from the TH and is on the trail to Andrews Tarn and Glacier at about where the trail takes a decided turn to the west after having been heading in a northerly direction.
 In Glacier Gorge, there is only one backcountry site there as well which is the "Glacier Gorge, #39."
 Permits for these sites can be obtain & submitted online now.
 Begin your search here:

-The trail up to Andrews Glacier and Pass is another well-marked and maintained trail, but early in the season, you may begin to run into some snow once you get into the highest trees and the upper basin.
+The .9 mile trail up to Andrews Glacier and Pass is another well-marked and maintained trail, but early in the season, you may begin to run into some snow once you get into the highest trees and the upper basin.
 A sign post pointing the way was nearly buried in the deep snow when we did this in mid-July.
 Footprints of other hikers assured us of the best route.
 Just above the last main group of trees, a valley comes in from the south identified as “The Gash” on the survey map.
 At the head of The Gash is “The Sharkstooth,” a highly pointed and technical looking spire visible from the Sky Pond side, but more impressive from the trail to Andrews Tarn.
 The trail then climbs steeply up 400 feet to the Andrews Tarn, a nice little lake really, and the Andrews Glacier that flows directly into the lake.
 This so-called glacier is mostly a large snowfield that rises almost another six hundred feet to Andrews Pass.
 A well-worn path will typically lead up the glacier, which we never found too steep, however an ice axe is nice to have, especially for the descent back down.
 By the time we arrived at Andrews Pass, three hours had elapsed since leaving the TH.

 Powell Peak is sequenced with Taylor Peak.
 One way mileage and elevation gain is measured from the summit of Taylor to Powell.
+Round-trip mileage and elevation gain assume completion of the sequence as described.

 Continue from the summit of Taylor, stopping a few times to peer down into the depths of some of these great couloirs and over the edges of the cliffs, looking down into the Loch Vale cirque.
 Take pictures if you dare.
 The hike over to Powell is never difficult but a little tedious at times as you walk over tundra, then rocks, then tundra, then rocks, etc. You get the picture.
-We only have to drop a little under 400 feet in elevation so regaining the Powell summit is not arduous, just long.
+We only had to drop a little under 400 feet in elevation from Taylor so regaining the Powell summit is not arduous, just long.
 It becomes much rockier as you approach the Powell summit, with great blocks of rock impeding your progress.
 With a climber’s patience, bear along with the difficulties and soon stand atop the second goal of the day.

 With good weather underway, it's tempting to spend a little extra time here, even though it's a long trip back, just so you can soak in the view.
 No wonder this area was made into a national park.
 The summit of Powell is a rocky perch that drops off and even seems to overhang a little bit over the Loch Vale valley far below.
 We took plenty of photos.
 So should you.
 Off to the west, the beetle ravaged forest around Granby were sadly visible.
 Other summits like McHenrys lay close by, but separated by a substantial notch, and Long’s Peak looms in the distance like a great monarch of the Rockies, its odd square top unmistakable.